ankrutik/notes/aws/solutions_arch_cert/notes.md

 - Available for Oracle, SQL Server, MySQL, PostgreSQL, MariaDB. **Not needed for Aurora** since it is fault tolerant by design.
 - if you are running a Multi-AZ deployment, **automated backups and DB Snapshots are simply taken from the standby** to avoid I/O suspension on the primary.
 - same connection string regardless of which database is up
+- When failing over, Amazon RDS simply **flips the canonical name record (CNAME) for your DB instance to point at the standby**, which is in turn promoted to become the new primary.

 ### Read Replicas